-In February 2008 Ofgem launched the Energy Supply Probe - an investigation into the markets in electricity and gas supply for households and small businesses.
+In 2008 we launched the Energy Supply Probe.
+This was an investigation into the electricity and gas supply markets for households and small businesses.

-We remain convinced that consumers benefit most from a vibrant competitive market and, following an extensive consultation process, developed a package of measures to improve the functioning of the market.
+Following an extensive consultation process, we developed a package of measures to improve the functioning of the market.

-The first part of this package addresses concerns over unjustified price differentials through two new license conditions for domestic suppliers, which came into effect on 1 September 2009.
-These:
+The first part of this package addressed concerns over unjustified price differentials through two new licence conditions for domestic suppliers, which came into effect on 1 September, 2009.
+These conditions:

-- Require any difference in the terms and conditions offered by suppliers in respect of different payment methods to be cost reflective; and
+- required any difference in the terms and conditions offered by suppliers in respect of different payment methods to be cost reflective

-- Prohibit undue discrimination in any terms and conditions offered to consumers.
+- prohibited undue discrimination in any terms and conditions offered to consumers.

-The second part of the package promotes competition and consumer engagement and includes obligations on suppliers to:
+The second part of the package promoted competition and consumer engagement and included obligations on suppliers to:

-- Improve the information that they provide to customers on their bills and in a new annual statement;
+- improve the information they provide to customers on bills and in an annual statement

-- Help vulnerable and indebted consumers who are currently blocked from changing suppliers due to outstanding debts;
+- help vulnerable and indebted customers who are currently blocked from changing suppliers due to outstanding debts

-- Help small business consumers by providing them with better information regarding the terms and conditions of their contracts; and
+- help small business customers by providing them with better information regarding the terms and conditions of their contracts

-These measures were introduced into suppliers’ licenses in October 2009, with implementation dates between October 2009 and July 2010.
+These measures became part of suppliers’ licences in October 2009, and were implemented between October 2009 and July 2010.